-- The courses are listed in alphabetical order by name (example- Air Conditioning, Heating and Refrigeration; Anthropology). - 2.
-The courses are numbered as follows: (example-PSY 0201). - A. All are 4 digit - B. Those beginning with "0" are college transfer and technical courses - C. Those beginning with "1" are vocational courses - Any course number less than 0100 will not give credit hours for graduation. - The course title follows the number (example-PSY 0201 Industrial Psychology). - The number of contact and credit hours follow the title (example -PSY 0201 Industrial Psychology 3-0-3). - The first number represents the number of lecture hours per week. - B. The second number represents the number of lab, shop, clinical, or practicum hours per week.
+- The courses are listed in alphabetical order by 3-letter prefix (example-AHR for Air Conditioning, Heating and Refrigeration; ANT for Anthropology). - The courses are numbered as follows: (example-PSY 0201). - All are 4 digit - Those beginning with "0" are college transfer and technical courses - C. Those beginning with "1" are vocational courses - Any course number less than 0100 will not give credit hours for graduation. - The course title follows the number (example-PSY 0201 Industrial Psychology).

+The number of contact and credit hours follow the title (example- PSY 0201 Industrial Psychology 3-0-3).

+A. The first number represents the number of lecture hours per to the course.

+The second number represents the number of lab, shop, clinical, В. or practicum hours per week.

-- C. The third represents the number of credit hours assigned to the course. - Indicated at the end of the course description is the quarter the course is normally offered.
+C. The last number represents the number of credit hours assigned

+Indicated at the end of the course descriptions is the quarter the course is normally offered.
 This is subject to change.
 The following are abbreviations for the quarters-Fall (F), Winter (W), Spring (Sp), Summer (Su).

-full example:
+For example:

-PSY 0201 Industrial Psychology 3-0-3 A study of the principles of psychology that will be of assistance in the understanding of ----- on the job.
-Attention is also given to ----- the general community.
+PSV 0201 Industrial Psychology

+A study of the principles of psychology that will be of assistance in the understanding of on the job.
+Attention is also given to-the general community.
 (W, Su)